Will Democrats or Republicans control Congress? Early results

 Going into Election Night, Democrats controlled the House with 220 seats to the 212 occupied by Republicans.
 Three seats were completely empty going into Nov.
 8. In total, 435 seats will be decided by voters.

-Democrat Maxwell Alejandro Frost, a 25-year-old gun reform and social justice activist, has defeated Republican Calvin Wimbish for a Florida U.S. House seat.
+One of the early calls was for Democrat Maxwell Alejandro Frost, a 25-year-old gun reform and social justice activist, who has defeated Republican Calvin Wimbish for a Florida U.S. House seat.

-This story will updated as more totals come in through the night.
+A surprise potential upset came in Colorado, where incumbent Rep. Lauren Boebert lagged behind Democratic opponent Adam Frisch with about 77% ballots counted as of 11:20 p.m. local time.
+While the race had not been called just yet, the possibility of a Boebert defeat was one of the night’s sole shockers.

+Republican Marjorie Taylor Greene won re-election to the U.S. House in Georgia’s 14th Congressional District.
+Meanwhile, other U.S. House victories include Rep. Andrew Clyde (R-GA); Austin Scott (R-GA); and Neal Dunn (R-Florida).